MelissaN/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 ## Javascript - Web Scraping
-> This repo shows how to use the request module to web scrape.
+> This repo shows how to use Javascript and the request module to read url text content and gather data from API's.

 ### Resources:
 * [Working with JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)